Investment Policy Statement

 C. Objectives and Approach

 The primary objective in managing the Pool is to maximize long-term real investment returns commensurate with the risk tolerance of the University.
 To achieve this objective, the Committee and the Office manage the Pool in an attempt to achieve returns which over multi-year periods, but not necessarily over shorter time periods, exceed the returns on a passively investable benchmark.
 Recognizing that the University seeks outstanding students, faculty, and staff and wishes to provide them with appropriate resources, the Committee and the Office will also evaluate the Pool in relation to similar private universities (Peer Group).
 In approaching asset allocation and portfolio construction, the Committee does not believe in market timing, or high concentration in any particular asset class; instead, the Committee recognizes that certain actions, such as adjusting asset allocation, acting to preserve capital or altering leverage or liquidity in times of unusual market or economic conditions, can improve performance and/or reduce risk.
-To implement these objectives, the Committee seeks managers who are flexible in their investment approach in addition to those focused on benchmark indices.
+To implement these objectives, the Committee may retain investment managers who are flexible in their investment approach in addition to those focused on benchmark indices.

 D. Policy Portfolio and Spending